 The Grant Agreement and Confirmation of Bank Details should be completed before the start of your placement or exchange.
 We would recommend completing both of these as soon as possible to avoid delays in receiving funding.

 The Certificate of Arrival can only be completed once you have arrived at your host destination.
 This must be completed within 21 days of your arrival.
+This is only required for semester and full year placements.

 The Certificate of Attendance must be completed at the end of your placement or exchange.
 This should be completed no earlier than 7 calendar days before your end date, and no later than 21 calendar days after.